bradbautista/gifchat-client/README.md

 <a name="tech"></a>
 ## Tech

 GifChat is a full-stack web application.
-The client is hosted [Zeit](https://zeit.co/home) and the server and database are hosted on [Heroku](https://www.heroku.com).
+The client is hosted on [Zeit](https://zeit.co/home) and the server and database are hosted on [Heroku](https://www.heroku.com).
 Here's the stack:

 **Front end**
 <br>